 Activity: AussieDoodles require exercise and mental stimulation to prevent boredom.
 They will do well in an apartment provided that their needs are sufficiently met.
 AussieDoodles can live happily on a farm or a big city.
 Most enjoy swimming.
 Aussiedoodles have a moderate to high activity level.
 They need a good walk or active playtime each day, and they are athletic enough to participate in such dog sports as agility, flyball, obedience and rally.
 They can also be excellent therapy dogs.

 Life Expectancy: 13-15 years

-The Aussiedoodle is amazingly smart and a super sweet hybrid!!
-They are willing to work for you and are very easy to train!
+The Aussiedoodle is amazingly smart and are willing to work for you and are very easy to train!
 Sometimes only requiring to be shown once or twice what is expected to catch on, as they live to please you!
 They love kids and are an awesome choice as an all around patient family dog, they are great companions for camping, fishing, hiking or just hanging out around the house and lounging on the couch!
 Once you own an Aussiedoodle… you will wonder how you went through life with out one.
 Aussiedoodles make GREAT Family companions!

 American Canine Hybrid Club = Australian Shepherd / Poodle Hybrid = Aussie-Poo

 American Canine Hybrid Club = Toy/Miniature Australian Shepherd / Poodle = Aussie-Poo (also known as Miniature Aussiedoodles).